 Ford a cut above Chevy, Toyota early in NASCAR Cup season

 The Daytona 500 champion was trying to explain Ford's superiority in first two weeks of the NASCAR Cup season.
-"We upgraded in in all categories at Stewart-Haas," Busch said Friday.
+The Daytona 500 champion was trying to explain Ford's superiority in first two weeks of the NASCAR Cup season.

 Comments